-IAHD was founded in 1993 and consists of both able-bodied and disabled people who all strive to achieve the goals set by IAHD.
-The best way to do this is by letting people experience that you can also dive with a disability.
+IAHD was founded in 1993 and consists of both people with and with no disabilities who all strive to achieve the goals set by IAHD.
+The best way to do this is by letting people experience that they can also dive with a disability.

 The International Association for Handicapped Divers (IAHD) was formed in 1993 in Sweden by Maurice Parry, with a primary goal, to teach dive instructors how to train and supervise physically disabled divers.
 Certified instructors from any renowned dive organization can follow IAHD courses and this was one of the main reasons why interest in IAHD courses soon spread beyond the borders of Sweden.

 In 2000, the Dutchman Klaas Brouwer took control of the IAHD and it was under his leadership that IAHD expanded to many countries around the world.
 This rapid growth presented new problems, particularly in logistics and management and in particular, unfortunately control over the registration and certification of trainees and instructors was partly lost.

 To help address these issues, in 2007 Klaas Brouwer contacted the World Organisation of Scuba Diving (WOSD), an international dive organization that had already implemented IAHD courses in its own training system.
 Brouwer knew that WOSD had developed a registration and certification system that would solve IAHD's problems.
 WOSD agreed to modify this system so that it could also be used by IAHD.